Tom Baker: Personal life

+He was appointed a Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to television.
+The investiture of his MBE took place at Hole Park in Kent on 10 November 2025 and was attended by his Doctor Who co-star Louise Jameson.

+Family

 Baker met Anna Wheatcroft (niece of wealthy rose grower Harry Wheatcroft) at Rose Bruford College; they married in 1961 and had two sons.
-In his autobiography, Baker recounted that the poor treatment he received from Wheatcroft's family led to him attempting suicide.
-The couple separated in 1966.
-He lost contact with his sons until a chance meeting with one of them in a New Zealand restaurant led to a reconciliation.
+Baker recounted in his autobiography that the treatment he received from Wheatcroft's family, after he was forced to care for his ill father-in-law, led to him attempting suicide.
+Baker and his wife separated in 1966.
+He lost contact with his sons until a chance meeting with one of them in 1997 in a New Zealand restaurant led to a reconciliation.
 In 2023, Baker said he was estranged from both of his sons.
-His son Piers runs The Bath Inn in Sneinton, Nottingham.

 In December 1980, he married Lalla Ward, who co-starred in Doctor Who as his character's companion Romana.
 They divorced after 16 months.

 Baker married his third wife Sue Jerrard in 1986; they met when she was working as an assistant editor on the Doctor Who serial Horror of Fang Rock (1977).
 They lived in Boughton Malherbe in Kent, before moving to France in 2003.
-The couple sold the property to Vic Reeves, with whom Baker had worked with on Randall & Hopkirk (Deceased).
-In November 2006, Baker left France and moved to Royal Tunbridge Wells, before later moving to East Sussex.
+In November 2006, the couple left France and moved to Royal Tunbridge Wells, before later moving to East Sussex.